phone: (310) 206-7332

 2. Parental Investment

 The connection of reproductive success to foraging strategies is the one of the dominant themes of my work with ants.
 In the past, I have shown that ant colonies will trade off between foraging gain and forager mortality in a manner that maximizes colony growth and that the perceptions ant colonies have about foraging risks and resource variability directly affects colony growth strategies.
 These interests led to collaboration with Jay Rosenheim and Marc Mangel in which we explored how varying ecological and reproductive constraints can affect parental investment strategies in Hymenoptera.
 The resulting paper showed that instead of a single, optimal size of offspring, there may be a range of investment strategies depending on patterns of foraging success.
 We have demonstrated considerable variation in offspring size in three species of ants in patterns as predicted by Rosenheim et al. (Gilboa & Nonacs 2006).
 These ideas formed the basis of a successful NSF proposal on the effects of food availability in Pogonomyrmex salinus.
 We have finished our field collections and are currently analyzing size distributions of 10,000+ ants.
-This grant also supported Brittany Enzmann in her related work on the costs and benefits of size for several Pogonomyrmex species in their colony initiation and how this might predict their ecological distribution (e.g., 2010 Insectes Sociaux paper).
+This grant also supported Brittany Enzmann in her related work on the costs and benefits of size for several Pogonomyrmex species in their colony initiation and how this might predict their ecological distribution (e.g., 2010 Insectes Sociaux paper and the paper currently in press at J. Insect Physiol.).

 3. Biocontrol of Invasive Species